What is the GEARS Program?

-The GEARS (Group Emotional and Relationship Skills) Program is a new and refined program which has evolved from the highly successful STAIR (Skills Training in Affective Interpersonal Regulation) Program.
+GEARS is a refined 12-week program (2 hours a week) which has evolved from the highly successful Skills Training in Affective and Interpersonal Regulation (STAIR) program.

 You will learn how to:

 - Become more aware and comfortable with your emotions

 - Develop positive, healthy coping skills for distressing feelings

 - Build skills to improve your relationships

 - Build resilience and confidence.

 To be eligible for a place in the program, you must: